KarthikKaravatt/OSAssignment/docs/Report.md

       // signal to the customer function that a customer has been removed pthread_cond_signal(&queueFull);
 ```
-When a customer is removed from the c_queue, the signal is emitted, this stops
+When a customer is removed from the c_queue, the signal will be emitted,
-the customer thread from waiting and it continues execution.
+this stops the customer thread from waiting, and it continues execution.
 Similarly, the teller thread also will be put into a waiting state when the
 c_queue is full.